anr-bmbf-pivot/Artifacts-CoNEXT23-DoC/05-06-evaluation/scripts/plots/README.md

 </figure>

 ### [`plot_max_age_cdf.py`](./plot_max_age_cdf.py)
-This script plots the resolution time CDFs for the [`max_age` experiments] as depicted in Figures 7 and 15 in our paper and stores the plots as SVG and PDF files in `DATAPATH`.
+This script plots the resolution time CDFs for the [`max_age` experiments] similar to Figures 7 and 15 in our paper and stores the plots as SVG and PDF files in `DATAPATH`.

 Examples of the output can be seen below: